dwork123/qa_crud_project/README.md

 Updates
 ------------------------------------
-continuous integration on jenkind=s means the app will updated throughout and after the project, to include more elaborate ideas that time has not permitted.
+continuous integration on jenkins means the app will updated throughout and after the project, to include more elaborate ideas that time has not permitted.